-- (1) The entry/exit will be marked with two traffic cones to indicate where all personnel will enter and exit the Rehab area. - (2) Rehab area should be far enough away from the scene that members may safely remove their turnout gear and SCBA. - (3) The site should enable members to be free of exhaust fumes from apparatus, vehicles, or equipment - (4) It should provide protection from the prevailing environmental conditions. - (5) Misting and cooling equipment should be made available if heat illness could result from the incident operations and/or prevailing environmental conditions. - (6) It should be large enough to accommodate multiple crews. - (7) It should be easily accessible to EMS and other support units. - (8) It should allow easy reentry into the emergency operation. - (9) Rehab should be divided into three areas, one for immediate rehab, one for staged and ready firefighters, and another area for medical.
-The staffing of the Rehab area will be determined by the Incident Commander taking into consideration the size and duration of the incident/evolution.
+- 1. The entry/exit will be marked with two traffic cones to indicate where all personnel will enter and exit Rehab Area. - 2.
+Rehab Area should be far enough away from the scene that members may safely remove their Structural PPE and SCBA. - 3.
+The Rehab Area should enable members to be free of exhaust fumes from fire apparatus, vehicles, or equipment - 4.
+It should provide protection from the prevailing environmental conditions. - 5.
+Misting and cooling equipment should be made available if heat stress could result from the incident operations and/or prevailing environmental conditions. - 6.
+It should be large enough to accommodate multiple Crews. - 7.
+It should be easily accessible to EMS personnel and Incident support agencies. - 8.
+It should allow easy reentry into the emergency operation. - 9.
+Rehab Area should be divided into four areas: - Rest Area (for immediate Rehab) - Ready Area (for rehabbed firefighters cleared by Rehab Supervisor) - Medical Evaluation Area - Medical Treatment Area

+The staffing of Rehab Area will be determined by the Incident Commander taking into consideration the size and duration of the Incident/evolution.

-d) Staffing
+Staffing

-- (1) Residential/Commercial Response Rehab areas will be staffed using the initial responding companies unless in the judgment of the Incident Commander more resources are needed to adequately staff it. - (2) Multiple Alarm Rehab areas will be staffed by initial responding resources until such time as the greater alarm support personnel arrive on the scene.
-The greater alarm, support personnel will report to the IC and could be assigned Medical / Rehab duties if necessary for existing personnel to be relieved.
+Residential/Commercial Response: Rehab Area will be staffed using the initial responding Fire Companies unless in the judgment of the Incident Commander more resources are needed to adequately staff it.

+Multiple Alarm: Rehab Area will be staffed by initial responding resources until such time as the additional Alarm support personnel arrive on the scene.
+The additional Alarm support personnel will report to the Incident Commander and could be assigned Rehab duties, if necessary, for existing personnel to be relieved.